 The Pioneers Room (Sala dos Pioneiros)

-Both military and commercial sectors are represented here.
-The The Pioneers Room (Sala dos Pioneiros) takes you back to the very beginning of Portuguese aviation and you can see a replica of the first aeroplane engine, the XIV Bis, designed by the Brazilian inventor and aviation pioneer Alberto Santos Dumont in 1906.
-Learn how early Portuguese pilots such as Sacadura Cabral and Gago Coutinho first crossed the Southern Atlantic by navigating by the stars alone.
-In the TAP – Transporte Aéreos Portugueses (Portuguese Air Transport) and ANA – Aeroportos de Portugal (Airports of Portugal) rooms, displays tell the history of both companies.
+The exhibition showcases both military and commercial aviation sectors.
+In the Pioneers Room (Sala dos Pioneiros), visitors can experience the early days of Portuguese aviation and view a replica of the XIV Bis, the first aeroplane engine designed by Brazilian inventor and aviation pioneer Alberto Santos Dumont in 1906.
+Learn how early Portuguese pilots Sacadura Cabral and Gago Coutinho successfully crossed the Southern Atlantic solely by navigating using the stars.
+Displays in the TAP - Transporte Aéreos Portugueses (Portuguese Air Transport) and ANA - Aeroportos de Portugal (Airports of Portugal) rooms showcase the history of both companies.
 Some of the planes which occupy the interior and exterior spaces include: "AVRO 631 Cadet", "DH-89 Dragon Rapide", "DH-82 Tiger Moth", "Junkers JU-52", "Douglas DC-3" and the "North-American AT-6".
 There are also replicas of great historical aircraft, including Santos-Dumont's "Demoiselle", MauriceFarman's "Farman MF-4", Gaston and René Caudron's "Caudron G-3" and Louis Blériot's "Blériot XI".

 Tuesday – Sunday: 10h00 – 17h00, (last admission at 16h00), Monday: CLOSED